Key Takeaways

 It delivers scalability without forcing people to abandon Ethereum’s infrastructure.

-Trade-Offs & Limitations
+Trade-Offs and Limitations

 Like any scaling system, Arbitrum isn’t perfect.
 Some considerations still exist: